 It is not possible to purchase individual replacement labels.
 They are only provided as a kit.
-Three of the labels in the kit should be applied to the system, and the spare label stored securely or destroyed.
+All four of the labels in the kit should be applied to the system.
 Figure 3-13 shows a FIPS label kit; the label numbers have been obscured for security.